-Jean Prioleau enters his fourth year as the associate head coach with the University of Colorado men's basketball staff.
-Prioleau brings a wealth of expertise on and off the court in making the Buffaloes program one of the elite teams in the Pac-12 Conference.
+Jean Prioleau enters his sixth year as the associate head coach with the University of Colorado men's basketball staff bringing a wealth of expertise on and off the court.

 “Jean is ready to be a head coach, deserves to be a head coach,” CU head coach Tad Boyle said.
 “He is multiple-faceted in terms of his recruiting and coaching ability, relationship with the players, and his professionalism.
 Jean does a tremendous job and has for many years, not just CU’s staff, but any staff he’s been on.”

-In 2011-12, CU’s first year in the Pac-12 Conference and at the inaugural conference tournament, the Buffs became just the 10th team in the nation to win at least four games in four days to capture the tournament title (CU’s first since winning the Big 8 title in 1968-69).
-Prioleau also helped CU earn its first NCAA Tournament appearance since 2002-03 when the Buffs would go on to upset No. 6 UNLV in the second round.
+The following year (2011-12), the program equaled another 24 victories, CU’s first year in the Pac-12 Conference.
+The Buffaloes became just the 10th team in the nation to win at least four games in four days to capture the tournament title at the inaugural conference tournament.
+The tournament title was the Buffaloes first since winning the Big 8 in 1968-69.

-In CU’s first year of the Pac-12, Andre Roberson (first team, all-defensive, all-tournament team), Carlon Brown (second team, tournament’s most outstanding player), and Spencer Dinwiddie (freshman team) were all named to conference teams.
+In CU’s first year of the Pac-12, Roberson (first team, All-Defensive, All-Tournament team), Carlon Brown (second team, tournament’s Most Outstanding Player), and Dinwiddie (freshman team) garnered all-Conference honors.

-In year two of the conference, Roberson (first team, defensive player of the year, all-defensive team); Dinwiddie (first team) and Josh Scott (all-freshman team) all earned post-season accolades, and in CU's last year of the Big 12 Conference in 2010-11, Alec Burks (first team, Big 12 All-Tournament team), Cory Higgins (second team), Levi Knutson (co-sixth man award) were all recognized.
+In year two of the conference, Roberson (first team, Defensive Player of the Year, All-Defensive team); Dinwiddie (first team) and Josh Scott (All-Freshman team) earned post-season accolades, and in year three, Scott continued CU’s prominence among the elite Pac-12 Conference players selected to the first team.

-Prior to TCU, Prioleau spent two years on the coaching staff at Iowa State (2006-2008) where he helped the Cyclones record 29 victories during his time.
+Prioleau spent two years on the coaching staff at Iowa State (2006-08) where he helped the Cyclones record 29 victories during his time.
 In his two seasons, the Cyclones had three All-Big 12 Conference performers in Mike Taylor, Wesley Johnson and Jiri Hubalek.
 All three were ranked in the top-100 among in a pair of defensive categories.

 Soon after accepting the position at Iowa State, Prioleau played an instrumental role in signing one of the top players for the Cyclones in Wesley Johnson.
 The 6-7 forward from Corsicana, Texas, proved to be a valuable find for the Cyclones as he garnered All-Big 12 Rookie Team accolades as well as honorable mention freshman All-American laurels during the 2006-2007 campaign.